 You know what we all need right now?
 Easy, deliciousness for dinner because life is a little much right now.
-Enter this fresh tomato pasta made with those delicious little cherry tomatoes!!
+Enter this fresh cherry tomato pasta made with those delicious little heirloom tomatoes!!

 Just after we moved to Sacramento last year, my husband and I went to the Davis Outdoor Village Feast.
 Course after course of local farm-to-fork-focused cooking.
 I will remember many of the dishes, but you know what I will remember most?
 The platter of heirloom tomatoes drenched in scrumptious olive oil.

 I will remember the dish for two reasons.
 First, it was delicious.
 Second, the guy next to me passed on the dish because he was “sick of tomatoes” by that point in the summer.
-I suppose if you’re growing them, you might get tired of them, but I couldn’t imagine it last summer and I still can’t this summer!
+I suppose if you’re growing them in your garden, you might get tired of them, but I couldn’t imagine it last summer and I still can’t this summer!

 We so often think of thick tomato sauce with pasta, but this recipe is somehow altogether different.